What Are PBR Materials?

 a unrendered PBR bubble wrap

 A PBR material differs from a classic material in that all channels support textures.
-Also, the channels are more and different in PBR compared to classic materials.
+Also, there are extra channels in PBR compared to classic materials.

 These extra channels give the material more information on how to interact with light, therefore can greatly improve how realistic it looks.